miki_oomiri a year ago

 One of the most important and influential technology companies ever ate itself into a failed advocacy group with a couple mediocre tech hobbies.
 What a joke...

-• cxr 8 days ago
+• cxr a year ago

 Your diagnosis is off.
 So many of the good workers got poached by Facebook and all the other companies that HNers dream of working for.
 Not all of them ever even worked for Mozilla Foundation or its subsidiaries—some simply got reassigned by the company that was actually paying them.
 Pre-Chrome, for example, the Firefox lead was a Google employee.